Simon Thomas (soccer)

-Simon Edmund Thomas (born April 12, 1990) is a Canadian professional soccer player who plays as a goalkeeper for Norwegian club Tromsø.
+Simon Edmund Thomas (born April 12, 1990) is a Canadian professional soccer player who plays as a goalkeeper for Tromsdalen.
+Thomas has played for clubs in Canada, England, Wales and Norway.

 Club career

 Vancouver Whitecaps

 Thomas played with the Vancouver Whitecaps Residency squad in the team's first USL Premier Development League season in 2008, before being called up to the senior Vancouver Whitecaps side.
 He spent the 2009 season back in the PDL playing for the Vancouver Whitecaps Residency squad, before being recalled to the senior Whitecaps squad for the 2010 season.

 Thomas made his professional debut on September 11, 2010 against Crystal Palace Baltimore, coming on as a late substitute for Jay Nolly.

 Huddersfield

 On August 5, 2011, after a successful trial period, he signed a one-year contract with English side Huddersfield Town.
 He left the club in June 2012, after not being offered a new contract by the manager, Simon Grayson.
 He did not make a single first team appearance for the club.